idrsdev/streamlit-react-flask/README.md

 `Each Streamlit call on the Python side loads up a React component from the running Streamlit server, which is then rendered onto your web browser.`

-Streamlit components follow the same model:
+Streamlit components model is as follow:

 1. A Streamlit Python call is mapped into a set of HTML/CSS/JS code or frontend code.
 Python arguments passed through the Streamlit call are then sent through the body of a JavaScript event.
 In the case of the React template, those arguments then become props of the React component.